ksnovak/Multigame_Browser/README.md

 ## Up next:
 "Big" is for large undertakings.
 "Urgent" is for things that are really important.
-"Cool" is for everything else noteworthy
+"Cool" is for everything else noteworthy This is listed roughly in order of importance to me.
 * URGENT: Clean up all the mess made by the "Include" feature
 * Add UI component for "Include"
 * URGENT: Rewrite promises to async functions